kzys/blog/en/content/posts/2021/back-to-feedly.md

 While I can understand their feeling and I want to make 8-p.info less gray-on-white.
 But in the meantime I'm so used to that gray-on-white world, and I'm okay with it.

-[^DECADE]: Things I've been using since college all now fall into "I've been using for more than a decade" bucket, which is overwhelming.
+[^DECADE]: Things I've been using since college all now fall into "I've been using X for more than a decade" bucket, which is overwhelming.
 Am I that old?